davidsdevel/rocket-translator/README.md

 <div>{computedName - computed}</div>
 ```

-This will create a computed propierties that returns a **Hello World**.
+This will create a computed properties that returns a **Hello World**.
 And to set your own computed propierty, you must add a **script** tag and create a function named like the computed propierty.

 ```html
 <div>Hi I Am {fullName - computed}!</div>